Saab wins Brazil jet deal after NSA spying sours Boeing bid

 "Was that worth $4 billion?" the source asked.

-The lament echoes recent complaints by Cisco Systems Inc (CSCO.O), which said in November that a backlash against U.S. spying hurt demand for its products in China.
+The lament echoes recent complaints by Cisco Systems Inc, which said in November that a backlash against U.S. spying hurt demand for its products in China.

-In a statement, Boeing called Brazil's decision a "disappointment," but added that it would continue to work with Brazil to meet its defense requirements.
+In a statement, Boeing called Brazil's decision a "disappointment," but added that it would continue to work with Brazil to meet its defence requirements.

 Dassault, for its part, said it regrets Brazil's decision and called Saab's fighter inferior to its Rafale jet.